 For the other options, choose an HTML5 service over an older Flash one.
 While every modern web browser supports HTML5 natively, Flash represents another system overhead that could impact your speeds.

-Alternatively, forego the browser and choose a desktop speed test desktop app from Speedtest.net is available for both Windows and Mac and makes the service a whole lot more accessible.instead.
+Alternatively, forego the browser and choose a desktop speed test desktop app from Speedtest.net is available for both Windows and Mac and makes the service a whole lot more accessible.
+Our visit Internet SpeedTest to test your speed.instead.
 The

 7. Don’t Test While Using a VPN